Please see blue text blocks or use the downloadable version.

 A reading list with the sections from the books that are essential for learning can be found at https://www.oliverlehmann.com/free/free-resources#list.

-100 free practice questions and links to many more are available at
+Tons of free practice questions are available at

-Ideally, the candidate should be able to ask the trainer when uncertainties emerge during this time of self study.
+Ideally, the candidate should be able to ask the trainer when uncertainties or issues emerge during this time of self study.

-Also helpful is the "I want to be a PMP" study group at LinkedIn, where practice questions are often analyzed and discussed.
+Also helpful is the "I want to be a PMP" study group on LinkedIn, where practice questions are analyzed and discussed and candidates report their experience after the exam.

 The exam will take 230 minutes (plus optionally two short breaks).